crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 You can of course try other criterions and see how things are different if you are interested and discuss in the report, but not for python code submission purpose.

 You will implement a function `select_qualified_worker(mturk_res)` that takes in mTurk result data read from the CSV file we give, return a list of two-element tuples in the format `(worker_id, pos_percentage)` sorted alphabetically by the worker\_id.
+Please keep 3 decimal points for your computation.

 In your `main` function, you should output the returned tuples into a 2-column CSV file called `output6.csv` with the same column names mentioned above.